dperique/termi-chat/README.md

     40 messages/per hour.
 API usage and chatgpt webUI (plus accounts) are billed separately so API usage is not subject to usage caps.

+### Changing the model

+Sometimes you're in a conversation with the more expensive gpt4 model and want to start asking questions about coding.
+A lot of times, you don't need gpt4 for this.
+So, save your work, quit and restart termi-chat with the gpt3.5 model using the `--load <conversation.json>` option to load your existing conversation in.
+Now you can continue the conversation on the less expensive model.
+Compare this with the ChatGPT webUI where you'd have to repeat your conversation when you switch models.

+### Example script to allow you to select conversations

+Since there's no webUI, you'll have to make up your own script to select conversations if you need this convenience.
+The [select.sh](./utilities/select.sh) is an example.

 ## Convert ChatGPT UI conversations to saved context